-Before issuing a certificate with a wildcard character (\) in a CN or subjectAltName of type DNS-ID, HARICA follows a documented procedure that determines if the wildcard character occurs in the first label position to the left of a "registry-controlled" label or "public suffix" (e.g. "\.com", "\.co.uk").
+Before issuing a Wildcard Certificate, HARICA follows a documented procedure that determines if the FQDN portion of any Wildcard Domain Name in the Certificate is "registry-controlled" or is a "public suffix" (e.g. "\.com", "\.co.uk").
 This is done by regularly retrieving and consulting a "public suffix list" such as http://publicsuffix.org/ (PSL).

-If a wildcard would fall within the label immediately to the left of a registry-controlled or public suffix, HARICA SHALL refuse issuance unless the applicant proves its rightful control of the entire Domain Namespace. (e.g. HARICA SHALL NOT issue "\.co.uk" or "\.local", but MAY issue "\.example.com" to Example Co.).
+If the FQDN portion of any Wildcard Domain Name is "registry-controlled" or is a "public suffix", HARICA SHALL refuse issuance unless the Applicant proves its rightful control of the entire Domain Namespace. (e.g. HARICA SHALL NOT issue "\.co.uk" or "\.local", but MAY issue "\.example.com" to Example Co.).